TotalMilk90/gorgon/gorgon/readme-gorgon.txt

 ===============
 Version History
 ===============
+Version 4.2:
+-Resolved .2da compatibility error with EET

 Version 4.1:
--Fixed bug in Borland's quest that would prevent it from continuing -Fixed dialog loop in Karp's quest
--Fixed the starting conditions needed for Soren's quest regarding Isla -Added third set of riddles from Zeda
+-Fixed bug in Borland's quest that would prevent it from continuing -Fixed bug in Karp's quest that would loop dialog -Fixed the starting conditions needed for Soren's quest regarding Isla -Added third set of riddles from Zeda
 -Added missing portrait for Zhontac